Speers Point, New South Wales: Geography

 Speers Point is located approximately 17 km WSW of Newcastle, New South Wales and 143 km north-east of Sydney, within the City of Lake Macquarie at 32°57′54″S 151°37′05″E. The boundaries of Speers Point are generally Cockle Creek to the west, Seventh Street to the north, Fairfax Road to the east and Lake Macquarie to the south.

 The elevation of Speers Point is approximately 27 metres above sea level.

 Climate

-Speers Point has a humid subtropical climate (Cfa) with hoy summers and mild winters.
+Speers Point features a humid subtropical climate (Köppen: Cfa) with very warm, rainy summers and mild, drier winters with cool nights.
+Extremes have ranged from 45.2 C on 18 January 2013 to -3.4 C on 16 July 2018.
+Climatic data is available for the nearby Cooranbong.

 Economy

 Early industry in Speers Point included the Lochend Colliery from 1843 where coal was mined until 1916, when the Speers Point Gully mine was opened by T.D.H.
 Rhodes.
 Soon after settlement by William Speer, a dairy began operating and before 1874 a citrus orchard was in operation by the lakeside.

 The nearby Cockle Creek Smelter operated from 1896, however operations ceased on 12 September 2003.
 Since the departure of the mining industry Speers Point has not housed any major businesses.